Prepare your environment

 Updating to security token version 2 can impact the systems that store the tokens, due to the increased token length.
 For more information, see the AWS documentation on setting STS preferences.

-With the STS deployment model, Red Hat is no longer responsible for creating and managing Amazon Web Services (AWS) IAM policies, IAM users, or IAM roles.
+When you use STS as your cluster credential method, Red Hat is not responsible for creating and managing Amazon Web Services (AWS) IAM policies, IAM users, or IAM roles.
 For information on creating these roles and policies, see the following sections on IAM roles.

-AWS EC2 instances are required for deploying the control plane and data plane functions of ROSA in the AWS public cloud.
+AWS EC2 instances are required to deploy the control plane and data plane functions for Red Hat OpenShift Service on AWS.

 • Three m5.2xlarge control plane nodes